anon1y4012/HomePodRestore/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have any improvements or features to add, feel free to fork this repository, make your changes, and submit a pull request.

 ## License